Telehealth Now available

 Another consequence of the jamming of the big toe joint is the development of bone spurs on the top of the joint.
-This bump on the top of the big toe joint can become painful as a result of shoe pressure or jamming of the joint with the spurs, during gait as the great toe attempts to flex .
+These small bumps on the top of the big toe joint can become painful as a result of shoe pressure or jamming of the these small boney bumps at the joint , during gait as the great toe attempts to flex .
 With time, the big toe joint becomes stiff and painful to move.
 As the joint continues to degenerate more bone spurring occurs.
 If the condition is left untreated complete destruction of the joint can occur.

 Diagnosis is made by performing a physical exam of the foot and the use of x-rays/ultrasound.
 In early stages of the condition x-rays may be normal.
 In later stages of the condition, narrowing of the joint and/or bone spurs may be evident.

-A functional hallux limits can simple be treated with padding and/or orthotics.
-A structural hallux Limits requires mechanical change to offload the joint, then if required followed by options to change the internal biologics (reduce the inflammatory proteins in the joint).
+A functional hallux limits can simple be treated with padding and/or orthotics to alter the mechanical loading.
+A structural hallux Limitus requires mechanical change to offload the joint, then if required, followed by options to change the internal biologics (reduce the inflammatory proteins in the joint).

 Mechanical treatments include mobilisation of the joint, and orthotics.
 Other options include rocker shoes and carbon plates.
 If pain and inflammation are still prevalent, injection therapy such as platelet rich plasma, or prolotherapy can be utilised.
 For those that prefer to avoid injections -low level laser -photobiomodulation is a gentle painless option.